Secodis/TSS-WEB/Controls/Security-wthin-SDLC.md

    Before a new third-party dependency can be used in production applications or within the release build environment, it must be approved by the architecture board.
 This requirement does not affect new releases of a dependency that has already been approved.

 3. **Regular Updates:**
-   Third-party dependencies should be updated regularly, ideally through automated processes.
+   Third-party dependencies should be updated regularly, ideally through an automated process.

 4. **Critical Updates:**
    Third-party dependencies must be updated in response to critical security vulnerabilities or when they reach end-of-life status.